 To date, we have not generated any revenue from product sales.
 We do not expect to generate any meaningful revenue unless and until we obtain regulatory approval of and commercialize any of our product candidates, and we do not know when, or if at all, that will occur.
-We expect our expenses to increase in connection with our ongoing activities, particularly as we continue the research and development of, continue or initiate clinical trials of, and seek marketing approval for, our product candidates.
+We expect our expenses to increase in connection with our ongoing activities, particularly as we continue the research and development of, continue or initiate clinical trials of, make potential milestone payments to our licensors, and seek marketing approval for, our product candidates.
 In addition, if we obtain marketing approval for our product candidates, we expect to incur significant commercialization expenses related to program sales, marketing, manufacturing and distribution to the extent that such sales, marketing and distribution are not the responsibility of potential collaborators.
 Furthermore, we have incurred and expect to continue to incur additional costs associated with operating as a public company.
 The amount and timing of our future funding requirements will depend on many factors, including the pace and results of our development efforts.

-We expect our existing cash, cash equivalents and marketable securities will enable us to fund our operating expenses and capital expenditure requirements into 2024 at which point we would need to obtain substantial additional funding in connection with our continuing operations.
+We expect our cash, cash equivalents and marketable securities as of December 31, 2022 will enable us to fund our operating expenses and capital expenditure requirements into 2025 at which point we would need to obtain substantial additional funding in connection with our continuing operations.